azimuth-cloud/azimuth-sdk/README.md

         print(tenancy.name)
 ```

+> **WARNING**
+>
+> It is important that the client is used inside a `with` or `async with` block, for
+> synchronous or asynchronous clients respectively, as this ensures that resources
+> are set up and released as required.
+>
+> See Python's [contextlib](https://docs.python.org/3/library/contextlib.html) for more information.

 You can then interact with resources for a tenancy.
-For each of these methods, the `tenancy_id`
-is optional - if it is not given, a default tenancy ID will be used.
-The default tenancy ID
-can be set as follows:

-  * Explicitly when the `Configuration` is created
-  * From `clouds.{cloud}.auth.project_id` in the `clouds.yaml`, if present
-  * As the first available tenancy in the tenancy list (may not be deterministic)

 The following resources are available:

 ```python
 # Interact with the images for a tenancy